A new open-edition print every month.

 An ongoing series with 12 new images every year.

 Original photography by David R Munson.
-Captured in November 2018 in Nerima Ward, Tokyo, Japan.
+Captured in 2018 in Musashi Ward, Saitama City, Japan.

-The image size is 7×7 inches, printed on high-quality 8×10 inch Hahnemühle photo gloss baryta paper using archival inks.
+The images are about 7×9 inches, printed on high-quality 8×10 inch Hahnemühle photo gloss baryta paper using archival inks.
 This print is part of a project in which I will release a new print in an open edition every month.

 I have always preferred to print my work in smaller sizes.
 Smaller prints are more intimate.
 They don’t dominate a space, but rather punctuate it and invite you to get closer.
 You have to get closer to them to examine their contents.
 This is something I value as both an artist and a collector of art.